G7 summit: Zelensky to travel to Japan to take part in G7 summit, reports say

 They said they would "starve Russia of G7 technology, industrial equipment and services that support its war machine" and limit Russia's revenue from energy and diamond sales.

-Separately, British PM Rishi Sunak told the BBC that the UK would be sanctioning the Russian diamond industry, and would target more people and companies connected to Russian President Vladimir Putin.
+Separately, British PM Rishi Sunak told the BBC the UK would sanction the Russian diamond industry, and would target more people and companies connected to Russian President Vladimir Putin.

 The summit, which ends on Sunday, is expected to end with a communique on the war in Ukraine and a statement on the non-proliferation of nuclear weapons.